AffectiveComputing/emu/README.md

 If you want to train your own model.

-1. Download and unpack [Cohn-Kanade database](http://www.consortium.ri.cmu.edu/ckagree/) to /data/png.
+1. Download and unpack [FER-2013 database](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) to /data/png.

 2. Preprocess your database.